How Much Does it Cost to Livestream an Event?

 If you are wondering how much does a webcast cost?
 The first step is to know what your event requirements are.
 Is it a 1 camera live stream, or a multi camera livestream? what streaming platform are you considering?
 Are you charging for the event?
 Will you need a paywall?
 Will you need polling for audience engagement?
 These are all questions to consider when figuring your live stream production costs.

 When live streaming an event, you’re paying for an entire production crew to capture the event.

-Video production costs can vary based on the technical skills required of the camera crew, how many crew members are involved, and the length of time they are required for the live stream.
+If you’re wondering how much does it cost to set up a live stream, rates can vary based on the technical skills required of the streaming crew.
+How many crew members are involved, and the length of time they are required for the live stream.
 A multi-day Livestream event can have costs in excess of several thousand dollars per day to produce.